 When seeking help from a medical professional, we trust that we will receive the correct care and treatment.
-When things go wrong and that trust is broken you are entitled to make a claim for nhs compensation.
+When things go wrong and that trust is broken you are entitled to make a claim for compensation from the NHS.
 All healthcare providers have a duty of care to their patients.
 When the duty of care is not met, our dedicated team can help you achieve the justice you or your loved ones deserve.
-Sadly not all injuries are able to heal over time.
+Sadly, not all injuries are able to heal over time.
 At nhsnegligenceclaim.com we will not just fight for compensation for the actual negligence, but for any future care and expenses to ensure you have quality of life.

 Is There a Time Limit to Claim?

-When suing the nhs for clinical/medical negligence, there is a time limit for making a claim.
-In most cases there is a three year limitation from the date of incident to bring a claim forward.
+When suing the NHS for clinical/medical negligence, there is a time limit for making a claim.
+In most cases there is a limitation period of three years from the date of the incident to bring a claim forward.

-In some circumstances however, the patient might be unaware negligence has happened until a later diagnosis is given.
-For example a misdiagnosed broken bone causing condition to deteriorate and cause further injury.
-In these incidents nhs negligence claims can be made by the date of knowledge of the negligence.
-Also if negligence has happened to a minor they have up until their 21st birthday to make a claim.
+However, In some circumstances, the patient may not be aware of any negligence until a later diagnosis is given.
+For example a misdiagnosed broken bone causing a condition to deteriorate and cause further injury.
+In these incidents, NHS negligence claims can be made by the date of knowledge of the negligence.
+Also, if negligence has happened to a minor they have from their 18th birthday up until their 21st birthday to make a claim.